Please contact us if you have any questions about any of our services!

 Telephone Reassurance – Checking

 Regular, pre-scheduled calls to homebound older adults to reduce isolation and provide routine safety checks.

 Respite care provides short-term relief for primary caregivers.
 It can be arranged for just an afternoon or for several days or weeks.
 Care can be provided at home, in a healthcare facility, or at an adult day center.

 Contact us for eligibility, as participants must be assessed prior to attending.

 Individuals are eligible for Transportation Services if they are 60 years of age or older, lack the ability to transport themselves, and lack other means of transportation.
 Priority shall be given to older individuals who are in the greatest economic and social need, with preference given to low-income minority individuals and to those older persons residing in rural or geographically isolated areas.

 Virginia Insurance Counseling Assistance Program (VICAP)

 Individual insurance counseling assistance is available through the Virginia Insurance Counseling and Assistance Program (VICAP).
-VICAP counselors at Rappahannock Area Agency on Aging (RAAA) can help you resolve claims or billing problems.
+VICAP counselors at HGAAA can help you resolve claims or billing problems.
 They can also assist you with filing for benefits, and sorting through complicated statements and notices.
 Trained VICAP counselors provide confidential assistance to individuals free of charge.

-To get in touch with a VICAP counselor contact RAAA.
+To get in touch with a VICAP counselor contact HGAAA.

 Virginia Senior Medicare Patrol (SMP)